 Investments involve risk and past performance may not be indicative of future results.
 Balasa Dinverno Foltz LLC (BDF) investment and wealth management strategy recommendations may not be profitable, suitable, or equal historical performance.
 BDF does not provide legal, tax, insurance, social security, or accounting advice.
 The information herein is provided solely to educate on a variety of topics, including wealth planning, tax considerations, insurance, estate, gift, and philanthropic planning.
 BDF’s current written disclosure statement discussing advisory services and fees is available for review at www.BDFLLC.com or upon request.

-Brendan is an Advisor at BDF and enjoys providing financial guidance and support so clients can focus on what is important to them in their everyday lives.
+Brendan enjoys providing financial guidance and support so clients can focus on what is important to them in their everyday lives.
 He graduated from the University of Missouri where he earned a Bachelor of Science in Business Administration with a major in Finance and Banking.
 Brendan is a CERTIFIED FINANCIAL PLANNER™ professional and holds the series 7 and 63 licenses.